Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/environment-variables.md

 {% endcodeblock %}

 > Caution:
-> Public variables are inlined in the bundle code at build time as strings.
+> Public variables are added to the bundle code at build time as strings.
 As a result, you should only store non-sensitive data in these variables.
 Public variables are commonly used in client components, but they can be used anywhere.

 ### Private variables